TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   go down (for negative tau).

 All three of these methods assume a monotonic association between your variables.
-  If you variables follow a non-monotonic association (can be discovered by plotting them together) other methods should be used to analyze the relationship.
+  If your variables follow a non-monotonic association (can be discovered by plotting them together) other methods should be used to analyze the relationship.

 Here we will set up three synthetic datasets.
 The first will have a strong linear